 The actual trip starts here, from the valley station, at an altitude of 1640 m.
 You will board the gondola to mid station Furi at 1867 m.
 The route crosses the forests and meadows just outside Zermatt.

 In Furi, you need to change to a cable car.
 After bits of forests, the cable car will fly over a rough, rocky, high alpine landscape.
 Then you will reach mid station Trockener Steg at 2939 m.

 You need to change again to cover the final section: the cable car to Klein Matterhorn at 3883 m.
-There are two parallel cable car routes on this leg: the Matterhorn Glacier Ride is the one we recommend.
+There are two parallel cable car routes on this leg: the Matterhorn Glacier Ride is the one we recommend: it features a few extra luxurious cabins, named the "Crystal ride", with a glass floor that turns transparent during the ride.
 An older cable car is available as well.
 For certain you will now feel that the thin air slows you down, and the temperature has dropped quite a bit!
 You've now reached the eternal snow of the Alps.

 The entire ride from Zermatt takes about 45 minutes.